EwenQuim/renpy-graphviz/README.md

 ### FAKE_LABEL(a) & FAKE_JUMP(a, b)

 Creates a node or an arrow in the graph without having to create `label thing` in your Ren'Py script.
-It is disconnected from the normal flow (see example below).
+It is disconnected from the "normal flow", `label` and `jump` in your script (see example below).

 <table>
 <thead>